xiaolongbuguai/Bowtie2-REIM/README.md

 the calling should be in the following format:

-`python3 bowtie2xl.py [path/your reference FASTA file] [path/your compared FASTA file]`
+`python3 bowtie2xl.py [path/your reference FASTA file] [path/your compared FASTA file] -x`

+The `-x` should be replaced with `-v` or `-r` , the argument is essential and can not be ommited.

+`-v`: means the programm will show all the alignment output on your screen , which is recommended for short sequence like 50 bp

+`-r`: means the programm will export the alignment output as an xlsx file in the same path where the py file are.
+The excel file contains the information of the index of first letter for each match.

 Example:

-`python3 bowtie2xl.py reference.fasta compared.fasta`
+`python3 bowtie2xl.py reference.fasta compared.fasta -v`

 once given the correct file you should see text like: